MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 > [!NOTE]
 >
-> This is a 300 level topic (moderate advanced).
-See [Resolve Windows upgrade errors](resolve-windows-10-upgrade-errors.md) for a full list of topics in this article.
+> This is a 300 level article (moderate advanced).
+See [Resolve Windows upgrade errors](resolve-windows-upgrade-errors.md) for a full list of articles in this section.

 > [!div class="nextstepaction"]
 > [Download SetupDiag](https://go.microsoft.com/fwlink/?linkid=870142)